Prathmesh-u/spotify-sql-analytics/README.md

 # 🎵 Spotify SQL Analytics Project

-Analyze music industry trends using SQL — from the most streamed tracks and artists to engagement, platform performance, and audio profiles.
+Analyzed music industry trends using SQL, from the most streamed tracks and artists to engagement, platform performance, and audio profiles.

 ---